 Breakfast Included: 9 Lunches Included: 6 Dinner Included: 5

 Welcome to Yerevan, the capital of Armenia.
-After meeting with your guide at 6 pm in the hotel lobby, head out with your fellow travellers for a welcome dinner in a local restaurant.
-Here the main dish is khorovats – skewered and spice meats, such as pork, grilled on a barbecue.
+After meeting with your guide at 6pm in the hotel lobby, head out with your fellow travellers for a welcome dinner in a local restaurant.
+Here the main dish is khorovats – skewered and spiced meats, such as pork, grilled on a barbecue.
 It's the most representative dish of Armenian cuisine enjoyed in restaurants, family gatherings and feasts.

 After breakfast, set off on a city tour around Yerevan.
 This includes a visit to the local market, the best place to browse the fresh fruits, dried fruits and many aromatic spices that Armenia is known for.
 In the second half of the day, make tracks for Garni.
-Here you'll enjoy lunch in a local house, sampling some delectable Armenian grilled trout – the locals often call this dish 'prince', and it's associated with all things royal and regal.
-Today you're sure to sample some lavash, a soft, thin unleavened flatbread so essential to Armenia that it's on the UNESCO List of the Intangible Cultural Heritage of Humanity.
-Afterwards, make the drive to back to Yerevan and enjoy a free evening.
+Visit the Temple of Garni, a monument of the Hellenistic period and an impressive piece of ancient Armenian architecture.
+Next up, enjoy lunch in a local house, sampling some delectable Armenian grilled trout – the locals often call this dish 'prince', as it's associated with all things royal and regal.
+Your hosts will demonstrate how to make lavash, a soft, thin unleavened flatbread so essential to Armenia that it's on the UNESCO List of the Intangible Cultural Heritage of Humanity.
+If you're keen, try making some for yourself.
+After lunch, visit Geghard Monastery, a magnificent monument of medieval Armenian architecture and a UNESCO World Heritage site.
+Drive to back to Yerevan and enjoy a free evening.

 Today we travel into the Kakheti region, surrounded by both snowy Caucasus mountains and fertile valleys and famous for its wines and welcoming hospitality.
 Your first stop is the 16th century Gremi Architectural Complex, followed by lunch with a local family.
 Familiarise yourself with the local life and make 'mtsvadi', a famous Georgian barbeque dish, and learn the ritual behind its preparation.
 Afterwards, watch a demonstration on the making of 'churchkhela', a type of Georgian sweet, and give it a go yourself!
 After lunch, drive to a traditional Georgian wine cellar, where you’ll learn the secret behind the unique method used to create this delicious beverage.
-Arrive to your night's accommodation at approximately 5 or 6 pm.
-The approximate time spent driving today is 4–5 hours.
+Arrive at your night's accommodation at approximately 5 or 6 pm.

 This morning, visit a local master who’ll show you the ‘kvevri’ (clay jars where Georgians store wine underground), followed by a tasting.
-Continue to Gudauri where you’ll enjoy lunch with a local Georgian family.
-Take a part making traditional Georgian hot and cold dishes, including megrelian kharcho (beef in a walnut sauce).
-Next, drive to Georgia's ancient capital and religious centre, Mtskheta, and see its World Heritage-listed marvels: Jvari church, which dates back to the 6th century, and Svetitskhoveli Cathedral, dating back to the 11th century (where the Robe of Christ is buried).
+Return to Tbilisi where you’ll enjoy lunch with a local Georgian family.
+Participate in making traditional Georgian hot and cold dishes, including megrelian kharcho (beef in a walnut sauce).
+Next, drive to Georgia's ancient capital and religious centre, Mtskheta, and see its World Heritage-listed marvels: Jvari Church, which dates back to the 6th century, and Svetitskhoveli Cathedral, dating back to the 11th century (where the Robe of Christ is buried).
 Afterwards, drive up the famous Georgian Military Highway, which leads to the Georgian-Russian border.
 On the way there, visit the 17th-century Ananuri architectural complex, as well as the two churches and the fortress that overlooks the Zhinvali water reservoir.
 The views here are spectacular, so make sure those camera batteries are charged.
 The carvings on the churches are some of the best samples of Georgian art out there.
-There will also be a stop for a picnic in this region, if the weather holds out.
-At any rate, today's drive through Caucasus Mountains is a memorable one (note that it can get slow, steep and windy up here).
-In the evening, sit down to dinner at a local guesthouse in Gudauri where you’ll spend the night.
-Today the time spend driving is approximately 5–6 hours.
+Today's drive through the Caucasus Mountains is a memorable one (note that it can get slow, steep and windy up here).
+In the evening, sit down to dinner at a local guesthouse in Gudauri (2200m above sea level) where you’ll spend the night.
+Today's driving time is 5-6 hours approximately.

 Leave Gudauri this morning and head to Tbilisi for an afternoon at leisure.
 Perhaps ask your leader for tips and recommendations on things to see and do to make the most of your time here.
 In the evening, head out for a farewell dinner at a traditional Georgian restaurant featuring 'chaqafuli' (beef or lamb in a fresh plum sauce).